 IN RESIDENCE.
 If you are in residence, please follow the instructions from Campus Safety Services, Housing and Residence Life.

 IF STRANDED IN AN ELEVATOR.
 Remain calm.
 Activate the emergency call button on the elevator panel.
 This is a direct line to Campus Safety Service’s Communication Centre.
-Notify the dispatcher of any medical conditions or extenuating circumstances concerning your well-being.
-Campus Safety Services will co-ordinate a response to assist you.
+Notify the Communications Operator of any medical conditions or extenuating circumstances concerning your well-being.
+Campus Safety Services will coordinate a response to assist you.